Supergiovane/node-red-contrib-tts-ultimate/README.md

-# ttsultimate NODE
+# TTS-ULTIMATE NODE

-**Polly Config**<br/>
+**Config**<br/>
-Create a config with your AWS credentials.
-If you put incorrect credentials, you'll see this error in the node-red's debug window: *"The security token included in the request is invalid."*
+Select the CONFIG NODE, a config with your Amazon AWS or Gootle TTS credentials, as stated above.

-**Polly Voice**<br/>
+**Voice**<br/>
-Select your preferred voice
+Select your preferred voice.
+If you use Amazon, Polly voices will be displayed.
+If yoyu use Google TTS, google voices will be displayed.

 **Sonos Volume** <br/>
 set the preferred TTS volume, from "0" to "100" (can be overridden by passing <code>msg.volume="40";</code> to the node)